Salesforce

 • Tips Owed indicates a portion of tips that are paid via payroll.
 Tips Owed is associated with any cash or non-cash (credit card, gift card, etc.) tips which are yet to be paid to an employee once payroll is submitted.
 Different restaurant configurations allow employers to use one or both of these earning types to record any tipped wages an employee receives.

-• Also, restaurants are allowed to create custom earning codes by emailing us this form, so tips may be labelled in other ways besides these two earning codes.
+• Also, restaurants are allowed to create custom earning codes by emailing us this form, so tips may be labeled in other ways besides these two earning codes.
 Check with your HR team to confirm what earning codes are used for tips.

 Paystub with tips owed and tips paid earnings